ballerina-platform/module-ballerinax-github/github/Module.md

 ```

-## Snippets
+## Quick reference
-Snippets of some operations.
+Code snippets of some frequently used functions.

 - Get Authenticated User Repositories
     ```ballerina